Catalyzation of supersolidity in binary dipolar condensates

-\paragraph{Doping-induced supersolidity.--} Single-component dipolar condensates in elongated traps present three possible ground-states: the unmodulated~(U) regime, a phase without spatial density modulation at large-enough scattering length $a$; the incoherent-droplet (ID) regime, a linear array of incoherent droplets at low-enough $a$; and the supersolid~(SS) regime, an array of coherent droplets in a narrow intermediate window of values of $a$.
+\paragraph{Doping-induced supersolidity.--} Single-component dipolar condensates in elongated traps present three possible ground-states: the unmodulated~(U) regime, without density modulation, at large-enough scattering length $a$; the incoherent-droplet (ID) regime, an incoherent linear droplet at low-enough $a$; and the supersolid~(SS) regime, a coherent droplet array in a narrow intermediate window of values of $a$.

-In order to illustrate the new possibilities for droplet nucleation and supersolidity in dipolar mixtures, we consider in the following $a_{11}=100a_0$ such that, in absence of component 2, component $1$ is well in the U regime~(see Fig.~\ref{fig:1}(a)), which demands $a_{11}>95a_0$.
+In order to illustrate the new possibilities for droplet nucleation and supersolidity in dipolar mixtures, we consider in the following $a_{11}=100a_0$ such that, in absence of component 2, component $1$ is well in the U regime~(Fig.~\ref{fig:1}(a)), which demands $a_{11}>94a_0$.
 Although below we provide a more general picture, we fix at this point $a_{22}=a_{11}$ for simplicity.
-We evaluate the ground-state of the binary mixture as a function of the doping $N_2/N$ and of the inter-component scattering length $a_{12}$.
-We first concentrate on the case in which $a_{12}$ is low-enough, such that the binary mixture is miscible.
+We evaluate the ground-state of the mixture as a function of the doping $N_2/N$ and $a_{12}$.
+We focus on the case in which $a_{12}$ is low-enough, such that the mixture remains miscible.